-This would be a problem, except we’ve found just the printer for you.
-It’s called the BCN3D Sigma, and while it costs a little more than some, it’s actually pretty reasonably priced considering everything it offers.
+This would be an issue, except we’ve found just the perfect printer for you.
+It’s called the BCN3D Sigma, and while it costs a little more than others, it’s actually pretty reasonably priced considering everything it offers.
 Take a look at its specifications below, and keep reading for a full, in-depth review.

 One thing immediately stands out about this model: it has two extruders.
 This is fairly rare, even among high-end printers, but it has real implications on your printing speed.
 Further, you’ll be able to use two materials (or two colors) at the same time, for more complex prints.
 That’s a good start!

 Here’s the thing, though: the Sigma is absolutely huge (18.3 x 17.3 x 26.5”) and weighs 46lbs.
 You’re definitely going to need a dedicated printing space but this large frame does come with a silver lining: it allows you to create some extremely large models.